sumicode-exe/C-Projects/README.md

 ## 1. CALCULATOR

 ### This project is made using three concepts - Ternaries, Switch-Cases and If-Else statements.
-### The calculator solves te following, mentioned along with the calling characters:
+### The calculator operates the following, mentioned along with the calling characters:

 #### a.
 Sum - '+'
 #### b.
 Product - '*'